 In addition to the government contract, The Salvation Army also operates:

-- Community Hubs, to provide continued support to victims moving towards an independent life
+- Mentoring, to provide continued support to victims moving towards an independent life.

 How you can help